 Entrepreneurs create new businesses, goods, or services, which are vital for the creation of new jobs and growing and developing a region's local economy.
-Entrepreneurship drives region's innovative а capacity and creates wealth for both individuals the and community.
-Businesses, goods, and services established through entrepreneurship have a ripple effect on the local economy, wherein entrepreneurial the endeavor paves the way for related businesses and sectors to enter a market.
-Entrepreneurship also supports the growth of small businesses local and placemaking, and can contribute to the region's economic diversity.
+Entrepreneurship drives a region's innovative capacity and creates wealth for both individuals and the community.
+Businesses, goods, and services established through entrepreneurship have a ripple effect on the local economy, wherein the entrepreneurial endeavor paves the way for related businesses and sectors to enter a market.
+Entrepreneurship also supports the growth of local small businesses and placemaking, and can contribute to the region's economic diversity.